 For a response that includes successive ideas, such as steps in a task, read each idea separately.
 While the entire response may require more than one breath, make sure you only take breaths between and not during ideas.

-Echo Show supplements the voice experience with on-screen details.
-Assume that the person will be seven feet away.
+Echo Show and Echo Spot supplement the voice experience with on-screen details.
 Avoid duplicating the voice experience, and instead offer additional information within the graphical experience.
 Use visuals to provide feedback and enable the user to more quickly finish what he or she wants to do.

-For information about implementing visual experiences on Echo Show, see how to choose the right template.
+For information about implementing visual experiences on Echo Show and Echo Spot, see how to choose the right template.

 Speak and write naturally

 Inspire users to say what they want naturally.
 Don’t prompt with a menu of options.
 Instead, let the user know what’s possible and guide the user toward productive input.

 Make sure that Alexa speaks like a person, for example using contractions and avoiding jargon.
 This will help the user more easily understand Alexa and encourages the user to speak naturally in return.

 Be sure to listen to how your prompts sound when spoken by Alexa.
 Sometimes, a written phrase doesn’t sound natural and needs to be reworded.